tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 However, *profile* packages work a little differently and are most useful when an Active Directory Server is operating within the :term:`Organization`:

-* the WAPT agent will list the Active Directory groups where the Host belongs;
+* the WAPT agent will list the Active Directory groups where the host belongs;

 * if a *profile* package has the same name as the Active Directory group, then the WAPT agent will install automatically the *profile* package